-The the front left of the photo below you can see the Manor Farm House (Now The entrance to Cleve Place and Manor Farm Community Centre).
-In the distance you can see the church with spire.
-The spire was removed in the 1980’s due to large cracks that had appeared half way up.
+The front left of the photo below you can see the Manor Farm House (Now The entrance to Cleve Place and Manor Farm Community Centre).
+In the distance, you can see the church with a spire.
+The spire was removed in the 1980s due to large cracks that had appeared halfway up.

 Eye Tower Mill

-The Northam brickworks were just to the north of the A47 in on Crowland Road.
+The Northam brickworks were just to the north of the A47 on Crowland Road.
 The works operated nearly 100 years almost continuously from 1897 until 1990.
 Clay was dug from the nearby Northam Pit and bricks were transported around the country from sidings on the railway that was just to the south.
-When the clay at the Northam pit (now Eye Nature Reserve) started to run low a ropeway was built to Star brickworks at Dogsthorpe.
+When the clay at the Northam pit (now Eye Nature Reserve) started to run low a ropeway was built to carry clay from Star pit at Dogsthorpe.
 By 1990 clay reserves at the Dogsthorpe pit were starting to run low and the works were closed.